mjordan/islandora_bagger/README.md

 ## REST interface usage (experimental)

 Islandora Bagger can also create Bags via a simple REST interface.
-It does this by receiving a PUT request containing the node ID of the Islandora object to be bagged, and then fetches the files and other data from the Islandora instance.
-The request does not contain any payload files, it just instructs Islandora Bagger to create the Bag much like it would if invoked via its command-line interface.
+It does this by receiving a PUT request containing the node ID of the Islandora object to be bagged in a "Islandora-Node-ID" header, and then fetches the files and other data from the Islandora instance.
+Creation of the Bag is asyncronous to the request, since the request does not contain any payload files, it just instructs Islandora Bagger to create the Bag much like it would if invoked via its command-line interface.
 Note that this feature is in very early development.

 To use the REST API